Uthaeus/overtime-simpli/README.md

 - x Refactor posts_form for admin user with status
 - x Fix post_spec.rb:82 to use factories
 - x Fix post_spec.rb:52 to have correct user reference and not require update
-- Integrate validation for phone attribute in User:
+- x Integrate validation for phone attribute in User:
   - x No spaces of dashes
   - x Exactly 10 characters
   - x All characters must be numbers